 Our tours feature Reumannplatz, Viktor-Adler-Markt, Ernst-Kirchweger-Haus, a Würstlstand, Gebietsbetreuung and Erste Campus.

 [The picture above is from a street art festival held in Vienna in 2013, on a south-facing grain silo of the (Anker) Brotfabrik, just behind the CEU.
 This bakery became the largest brown bread producer in Europe at the turn of the 20th century.
 The complex was saved from demolition in 2009, and now serves as a hip contemporary art centre, featuring galleries, dealers, studios, plus several non-profit social businesses from Caritas Wien.

-There is a huge street art image, on the grain silo of the factory, 50m. up Absberggasse, which was created by Shepard Fairey.
+The huge street art image was created by Shepard Fairey.
 He is best-known for the Hope image of Barack Obama, used in his first presidential campaign.
-The piece is called Commanda, and is a fictionalised portrait of the artist’s wife, Amanda.
+This piece is called Commanda, and is a fictionalised portrait of the artist’s wife, Amanda.
 The title, combining her name and ‘command’, acts as a verbal description of her powerful character.
 Partially veiled, she is holding a spray can, as a mixed-race antagonist, playing with tropes of female portraiture.